-Quinton House School is committed to the safety, physical and emotional wellbeing of its pupils.
-The school takes proactive measures to ensure the protection of all pupils is consistent with the values, principles and procedures which prevail in our daily interactions with them.
+Quinton House School is committed to the safety, physical and emotional wellbeing of its students.
+The school takes proactive measures to ensure the protection of all students is consistent with the values, principles and procedures which prevail in our daily interactions with them.

-The number of formal complaints received by Quinton House School can be provided on application to the Headteacher.
+The number of formal complaints received by Quinton House School can be provided on application to the Principal.

 Our Complaint Procedure is available below.
-To make a complaint please complete and return the Complaint Form, which can also be downloaded below.
+To make a complaint please download the Complaint Form within the Complaint Procedure policy and complete and return the form to the Principal.

 Under the Data Protection Act Quinton House School processes ‘personal data’ including ‘sensitive personal data’ (such as medical information), for the purposes of safeguarding and promoting the welfare of pupils parents and staff and where necessary, for the legitimate interests of the School.
 The School seeks to ensure that all relevant legal obligations of the School, parents and pupils are complied with and that all processing of data is done lawfully and fairly in accordance with the Data Protection Act 1998.
 The school has a comprehensive policy covering data governance and is registered with the Information Commissioners office.
 Please address any enquiries to the School office.

 Please note that the registered address for all Cognita schools is 41-42 Eastcastle Street, London W1W 8DY.